harshitrajsinha/learn-oops/oops-notes.md

 # Class can be considered as user-defined data-type.
-Since it is a data-type, we can create variables which are called 'instances'
+Since it is a data-type, we can create variables, which are called 'instances'

 # Properties => Variables | Methods => Functions